abhinavdayal/EVA4/S14/Readme.md

 We found that not all transparent images were precise.
 There were images with semi transparency round edges.
 So we took the transparency channel and made it in range 0 to 255.
 Then we set mask = 0 for transparency < 200 and mask = 1 for transparency >=200.
 This gave us good binary mask.

 ### Stats calculation
 Ideally we could have calculated mean/stdev in our generator, but we **FORGOT** to do that, hence have to write another script to calculate the same.
+We used inceremental mean / standard deviation calculation after normalizing the image to 0,1 range.
+This way we did not exceed the float limits for 400K images.

 ## Links to ipynb files